-Spinal cord injury (SCI) involves damage to the area that can cause an impairment of loss of muscle control, movement and sensation.
-Currently, patients with injury to the spinal cord are managed with physical therapy, occupation therapy and other rehabilitation methods to cope with the physical changes.
+Spinal cord injury (SCI) involves damage to an area of the spinal cord that might result in a loss of muscle control, movement, and sensation.
+Currently, patients with SCIs are managed with physical therapy, occupation therapy, and other rehabilitation methods to cope with these physical changes.

-Stem cells used in the treatment of SCI may come from various sources, including autologous mesenchymal CD34+ cells from own bone marrow, allogeneic mesenchymal cells from the human umbilical cord tissue or adipose tissue.
+Stem cells used in the treatment of an SCI may come from various sources, including autologous mesenchymal CD34+ cells from the patient's own bone marrow, allogeneic mesenchymal cells from the human umbilical cord tissue, or adipose tissue.

-The bone marrow cells are taken from both hips of the patient, who is sedated with light general anesthetic.
+The bone marrow cells are taken from both hips of the patient, who is sedated with light general anesthetesia.
 The cells are then tested for quality and bacterial contamination before they can be used in the research.
-Likewise, cells from umbilical cords are taken from healthy births and must pass rigorous screening prior to being passed for use in trials.
+Likewise, cells from umbilical cords are taken from healthy infants at birth and must pass rigorous screening prior to being passed for use in trials.

-Scientific research conducted in animals with spinal cell injury has investigated the utility of stem cells in the repair of the injury.
+Scientific research conducted in animals with an SCI has investigated the utility of stem cells in the repair of the injury.
 As a result of this research, a general understanding of the role that stem cells could play has been established.
 This includes:

 - Replacement of necrotic nerve cells following the injury.